SRMLabHUST/QC-STORM/README.md

 # Key features

-Very efficient: online processing for sCMOS camera based localization imaging at full FOV and fastest frame rate (localization speed > 5x10^6 for 7x7 pixels ROI based on NVidia Titan xp graphics card)
+High efficient: online processing for sCMOS camera based localization microscopy at full FOV and fastest frame rate (localization speed > 5x10^6 for 7x7 pixels ROI based on NVidia Titan xp graphics card).
+Most processing parts of QC-STORM are GPU accelerated, and their performance increase almost linearly with GPU’s single floating performance (GFLOPS).
+The image transmission speed can also be influenced by the performance of CPU and its memory bandwidth.

 MLE Localization type: 2D, Astigmatism 3D